zex92/Enhancing-Winnie/README.md

 # Enhancing-Winnie

-This study enhances "Winnie," a system designed to provide legal assistance in Uganda, by integrating advanced NLP technologies.
-The project focuses on improving bilingual legal query processing through a pipeline that combines speech-to-text, text-to-speech, translation, and large language models (LLM).
-The repositor will include all the key files needed to operate the pipeline.
+This project enhances "Winnie," a system developed for providing legal assistance in Uganda, by integrating advanced NLP technologies.
+It aims to enhance bilingual legal query processing using a pipeline that incorporates speech-to-text, text-to-speech, translation, and large language models (LLMs).
+The repository contains all the essential files needed to run the pipeline.